whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-05-Sephora-VIB-Rouge-Annual-Gift-Marc-Jacobs.md

 <center><img src="/images/SephoraVIBRougeAnnualGiftMarcJacobs5.jpg"></center>

 <p>The size is mini-sized and perfect for travelling or to carry in a pretty little clutch.
-Marc Jacobs Le Marc Lip Crème is typically housed in a black casing, but this red casing is exclusive only to this color which I think is so awesome and gorgeous, it will definitely stand out in my makeup bag and when I take it out to reapply my lip color!</p>
+Marc Jacobs Le Marc Lip Crème is a rich, velvety, ultra-hydrating lipstick that delivers dramatic, vivid pigment and 10 hours of luxurious wear.
+This lipstick is typically housed in a black casing, but this red casing is exclusive only to this color and for VIB Rouge members which I think is so awesome and gorgeous, it will definitely stand out in my makeup bag and when I take it out to reapply my lip color!</p>

 <br>